zack-bitcoin/verkle/README.md

 You need to install erlang first to use this database.

 To run the software: ```sh start.sh```

+It will take a while to build the generator points and precomputes, but once it is computed once, you don't have to re-compute it the next time you turn the software on.

 to turn off the software, and save everything
 ```verkle_sup:stop(ID).```